Imaginous/Cowboy_Untamed/IOS.md

 ##### Reset PCB (fix headlight bug on C1+):
 - Reset: `0A1000F2000102000101B2`
 - **Note:** The bike will reset and will show a 2 led running light on the main tube to indeicate the PCB reset.<br>You won't lose any settings it's just a restart of the PCB.

+## Why isn't there an IOS app?
+Many people ask me why there is no IOS app?
+- First of all I'm not an IOS developer.
+To become an IOS developer Apple charges €200,- per year.
+- Furthermore you need Apple devices to develop on and test with.
+- Also "side loading", putting an app on your phone outside the *Apple Store* is almost impossible for non developers.
+So you need a developer account yourself at the cost of €200,- per year.
+- Another developer contacted me willing to make an IOS version.
+However after some research it seems to be difficult to get the app approved for the *Apple Store* due to the *hack* nature of it.
+Also the developer of the *Moofer app* (for van Moof bikes) pointed out that he had a lot of problems getting his app in the *Apple Store*.
+It's finally allowed because it basicly only changes the country in which the bike is used.
+- All in all for me it's just not worth it to go through all this trouble and since I don't own any recent Apple devices I don't feel any personal need for it.
+- You can do the manual *hack* with the provided information below, which I gathered during my research.

+I'm sorry cowboys and girls, but Android is just more open minded and *hacker* friendly ;)